MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/nesting.md

 ```

 ###New behavior for VM version 8.0
-There are several changes to how VM’s with nested enabled work in this preview:
+There are several changes to how VMs with nested enabled work in this preview:
 -	Creating and applying checkpoints now work for VM’s with nested virtualization enabled.
--	You can now Save and Start nested-enabled VM’s.
+-	You can now Save and Start nested-enabled VMs.
--	VM’s with nested virtualization enabled can now run on hosts with Virtualization Based Security enabled (including Device Guard and Credential Guard).
+-	VMs with nested virtualization enabled can now run on hosts with Virtualization Based Security enabled (including Device Guard and Credential Guard).
 -	We’ve improved error messages for existing limitations.

 ###Functional limitations